Dynamics of 3D focusing, energy-critical wave equation with radial data: Introduction

 \paragraph{Soliton resolution} Soliton resolution conjecture is one of the most important open problems in the research field of dispersive and wave equations.
 Soliton resolution conjecture predicts that a global solution (or type II blow-up solution) to (CP1) decomposes to a sum of decoupled solitary waves, a radiation term (a linear free wave) and a small error term, as the time tends to infinity (or the blow-up time $T_+$).
 In the radial case, all possible nonzero solitary waves are the ground states $\pm W_\lambda$, thus we have

-Here $v_L$ is a free wave.
+Here $v_L$ is a free wave and $\zeta_j \in \{\pm 1\}$.
 The radial case of soliton resolution in 3-dimensional space was proved by Duyckaerts-Kenig-Merle \cite{se} by a combination of profile decomposition and channel of energy method.
-Duyckaerts-Kenig-Merle \cite{oddhigh}, Duyckaerts-Kenig-Martel-Merle \cite{soliton4d} and Collot-Duyckaerts-Kenig-Merle \cite{soliton6d} proved the odd higher dimensional, 4-dimensional and 6-dimensional cases by following the same idea, although the argument was more complicated.
-Recently Jendrej-Lawrie \cite{anothersoliton} gave another proof for the radial soliton resolution in dimension $d\geq 4$.
-The non-radial case of soliton resolution conjecture, however, is still an open problem, although a weaker version of it, i.e. the soliton resolution along a sequence of time, has been prove by Duyckaerts-Jia-Kenig \cite{djknonradial}.
+Duyckaerts-Kenig-Merle \cite{oddhigh}, Duyckaerts-Kenig-Martel-Merle \cite{soliton4d} and Collot-Duyckaerts-Kenig-Merle \cite{soliton6d} proved the odd higher dimensional, 4-dimensional and 6-dimensional cases respectively by following the same idea, although the argument was more complicated.
+Recently Jendrej-Lawrie \cite{anothersoliton} gave another proof for the radial soliton resolution in dimension $d\geq 4$ by combining a sequential soliton resolution result with a ``no return'' argument.
+The non-radial case of soliton resolution conjecture, however, is still an open problem, although a weaker version of it, i.e. the soliton resolution along a sequence of time, has been proved by Duyckaerts-Jia-Kenig \cite{djknonradial}.

 \paragraph{Number of Bubbles} A solution like \eqref{J bubble resolution} is usually called a $J$-bubble solution.
 If $v_L =0$, then we call it a pure $J$-bubble solution.
 The specific examples of type II blow-up solutions and global nonscattering solutions given above are all one-bubble solutions in dimension 3.
 Solutions with at least two bubbles have been constructed in higher dimensions.
 Please see, for instance, Jendrej \cite{twobubble6d}.